cjtaylor0/captain-toolbox/README.md

 Toolbox version: 9.0 (01-Nov-2024): captain9_0.mltbx

-To install, download the packaged toolbox file to your device.
-Open the saved .mltbx file from within MATLAB (i.e. Home>Open).

 Visit our web site for more information, including to download Guides that fully define the mathematical models with worked examples:

 http://wp.lancs.ac.uk/captaintoolbox/